-How much money do you need to have saved in your 20s, 30s, 40s, or 50s if you want to retire comfortably?
+How much money do you need to save in your 20s, 30s, 40s, or 50s if you want to retire comfortably?

 While a ‘magic’ number for each stage of your life is great for assessing your preparation, predicting your retirement income using a rule of thumb is not as straightforward as you’d like.